Investors in Pupils

 Induction of New Pupils

 All classes have induction booklets or presentations.
 In many classes these have been used to support pupils or adults new to school.
 Children are aware of their responsibilities for helping and befriending new children and staff.
+All new staff have an induction too - they do this with a member of the Senior Leadership Team but everyone helps to make new 'family' members very welcome.

 Investors in Pupils across the School